D0BR0MYSL/WSL-installation-without-errors/README.md

 This is a short "step by step" guide that helps to prevent / fix some common errors during WSL installation.

 This document was written as a useful note due to lack of comprehensive and straightforward instructions.
-As we all know, Microsoft is quite huge corp having different dev-teams working separately, thus if people still facing issues with WSL installation since so many years, the underlying cause is definitely related to subproducts isolation and bad cooperation between dev-teams.
-You'll see for yourself that security team (Windows Defender) and WSL team may have quite bad collaboration during releases, and this guide prooves this fact.
+As we all know, Microsoft is quite huge corp having different dev-teams working separately, thus if people still facing issues with WSL installation since so many years, the underlying cause is related to subproducts isolation and bad cooperation between dev-teams.
+You'll see for yourself that security team (Windows Defender) and WSL team may have quite bad collaboration during releases, and this guide proves this fact.

 Obviously, I am unable to give 100% guarantee that it will work on future WSL and Windows updates, but it worked nicely since 2024 and will work some time ahead.